-The Ark newspaper is an independent, locally owned subscription newspaper that covers the people and activities of the Tiburon Peninsula, which includes Belvedere, Tiburon, Strawberry and East Corte Madera.
+The Ark is an independent, locally owned subscription newspaper that covers the people and activities of the Tiburon Peninsula, which includes Tiburon, Belvedere and Strawberry.

-Kevin Hessel serves as The Ark’s executive editor.
+Kevin Hessel serves as The Ark's executive editor.
 He joined The Ark in June 2011.
-Hessel came from the Marin Independent Journal, where he had been since 1999.
-He started there as an intern while still a journalism student at San Francisco State University, then was hired and eventually promoted to assistant news editor, design chief and online editor.
-He trained in newsroom leadership at the Poynter Institute in St. Petersburg, Fla., in digital media at the University of California at Berkeley, and has guest lectured in design at San Francisco State.
+Hessel came from the Marin Independent Journal, where he had been since 1999, most recently as assistant news editor, design chief and online editor.
+He trained in newsroom leadership at the Poynter Institute in St. Petersburg, Fla., was a Knight Digital Media Center fellow at the University of California at Berkeley, and he still guest lectures in newspaper design each semester at his alma mater, San Francisco State University.

 Hessel heads a dedicated team.
-On the editorial side, Rebecca Wilson serves as assistant editor, editing special sections and the weekly calendar.
-Our beat reporters include Deirdre McCrohan, who covers Tiburon; Teri Roney, who covers Belvedere and peninsula crime; and Michelle Aschwald, who covers Strawberry and health care — as well a long list of talented writers who cover topics from sailing to appraising, from finance to features.
-Proofreader Azi Najafi ensures our editorial perfection.
+On the editorial side, Emily Lavin serves as assistant editor and reports on the community of Strawberry, while Jeff Dempsey is the assistant editor of production — laying out the paper and designing advertisements —and covers education and youth issues, including youth sports.
+Our other beat reporters include Deirdre McCrohan, who covers Tiburon, and Matthew Hose, who covers Belvedere and peninsulawide crime and public safety — as well a long list of talented writers who contribute on topics from the enviroment to art appraising, finance to features.
+Copy editor Diana Goodman helps ensure our editorial perfection while also acting as calendar editor.

 History of The Ark

-The Ark was founded in 1973 by a group of local Tiburon Peninsula people who were upset with The Ebb Tide, the local paper at the time, for not publishing a promotional article on Ayala Day, an annual Belvedere-Tiburon party that was held on Angel Island.
+The Ark was founded in 1972 — with its first regular weekly issue in 1973 — by a group of local Tiburon Peninsula people who were upset with The Ebb Tide, the local paper at the time, for not publishing a promotional article on Ayala Day, an annual Belvedere-Tiburon party that was held on Angel Island.
 They decided to start their own newspaper, The Ark, which suffered financial difficulties until James B. McClatchy, of the highly respected McClatchy Co. newspaper chain, bought it out of bankruptcy in 1975.

 Marilyn Kessler and Barbara Gnoss started at the The Ark in 1979, when it was under McClatchy’s ownership and the editorial leadership of Brad Breithaupt.
 Breithaupt, now at the Marin Independent Journal, hired both Kessler and Gnoss as feature writers.
 In 1985, Kessler and Gnoss started job-sharing the editorship, each one working four months working and then taking four months off.
 The arrangement, which was the envy of the community, allowed both Kessler and Gnoss flexibility to travel.